 Last Updated on

-In no particular order, here are our picks for the 10 best books of 2016 about funerals, death, and grief.
+In no particular order, here are 10 great books about funerals, death, and grief.

 1. The New York Times Book of the Dead